gwolfis/f5-atc-workshop/README.md

 This workshop will deliver the insights howtoo use F5 solutions being automated and add F5 application services to your automated apps.

-This workshop is a living document and over time new exercises will get added.
-Be sure to get back to see what was added.
+This workshop will get updated with new exercises over time and be sure to get back to see what was added.

 Happy learning!!